nlp-tlp/15926-4-RDL-CITS3200/minutes/CITS3200 W7 meeting - Client.md

 - Get some rdf data on website for sending screenshots/flyer to Onno by mid week.
   - Flyer with screenshots?
 Static webpage - coming soon?
 So Melinda can circulate.
+  - Add user stories from sprint 2 doc to flyer.
 - Create a list of all dependencies of project in the maintenance docs - will move to sprint 3 when we do the documentation.

 **Meeting closed 1:20pm**